JulienML/angular-nodejs-project/README.md

 ![Home_screen1](./screens/Home_screen1.png)

 it is the same principle for descending order.
-**Sorting cannot be done simulanously with multiple features.**
+**Sorting cannot be done simultaneously with multiple features.**

 ### Filtering
 With 'ag-Grid' it is also possible to filter the data on the grid.
-You do that by clicking on the icon which is on the top left of the column which interests you (at the level of the title of the column), then you will have two sorts of filtering:
+You do that by clicking on the icon which is on the top right of the column which interests you (at the level of the title of the column), then you will have two sorts of filtering:

 #### Filtering on numerical data
 You can filter by the following functions : equal, does not equal, greater than, greater than or equal to, less than, less than or equal to, between, blank, not blank.